studylab1/SAMR-Enum-Lab/Tools_Comparison.md

 - **OpNum Coverage**: Lists supported SAMR operation numbers.
 - **Excessive Permission Detection**: Specifies the default access permissions required by each tool.
 - **Data Parsing and Accuracy**: Evaluates whether tools correctly interpret and retrieve all fields from SAMR responses and align the output with the expected protocol structures.
 Includes verification of field completeness and consistency in results across SAMR operations.
-- **Supported Authentication Types**: Details whether NTLM, Kerberos, or both protocols are supported.
+- **Supported Authentication Types**: Details whether NTLM, Kerberos, or both protocols are supported (Multi-Authentication Compatible).
 - **Access Level Requirements**: Specifies whether administrator privileges are required for operation.

 ## Tool Comparison Results